nickovic/rtamt/README.md

 # About

-RTAMT is a Python (2- and 3-compatible) library for online monitoring of bounded-future Signal Temporal Logic (STL).
-The library has an optional C++ back-end.
+RTAMT is a Python (2- and 3-compatible) library for monitoring of
+Signal Temporal Logic (STL).
+The library implements algorithms offline and online monitoring of discrete-time and dense-time STL.
+The online monitors support the bounded future fragment of STL.
+The online discrete-time part of the library has an optimized C++ back-end.

 # Installation